 InLinks works as a standalone semantic SEO platform to help you build authority and improve search visibility.
 It works with WordPress and other popular content management systems.

-To use InLinks, all you have to do is create a free account here, then log in and create your first project.
+To use InLinks, you can try it for free for a week.
+Just get the trial, log in and create your first project.

 Once you add your website to a project and select the number of pages to begin with, InLinks NLP will perform a semantic analysis and retrieve all entities found on your site.
 The semantic analyzer also digs into the search engine results (SERPs).
 It builds a knowledge graph of your competitors to uncover how you should write and optimize your content to meet your audience’s needs best.
 In its analysis, InLinks considers various factors, including user intent, SERP orientation, and semantic density.